 Mitosis vs. Meiosis.

 |Daughter cells are genetically identical||Daughter cells are non-identical|

-What is a diploid cell for kids?
+What is diploid and tetraploid?